ARTICLE

 I. About Feng Shui

-Traditional Chinese arts include fortune-telling with I Ching, Astrology based on Jupiter's cycles, Medicine including meridians, martial arts, and Feng Shui.
+Traditional Chinese arts include I Ching fortune-telling, Astrology based on Jupiter's cycles, Medicine including meridians, martial arts, and Feng Shui.
 Feng Shui means wind and water, and has been initially practiced to set the location of cemeteries and spirits' resting places (Yin Zhai).
-Nowadays, it's used as a Yang Zhai art for choosing the best areas and building shapes for live beings to settle down.
+Nowadays, it's used as a Yang Zhai art for choosing the best areas and building shapes for alive beings to settle down.

-The art offers the best ways to create balance by setting the location of doors and windows, choosing right materials for construction, and distributing furniture and related objects according to harmonic principles.
+The art offers the best ways to create balance by setting the distribution of doors and windows, choosing right materials for the construction, and placing furniture and related objects according to harmonic principles.
 The study provides an energetic reflection of the zone, keeping in mind both the structure and influences arriving at the area over time.
-For that purpose, different types of variables are considered: geographic coordinates, environment, outer and inner shapes, colors, natural forces, time and influences from the astrological sky.
+For that purpose, different types of variables are considered: geographic coordinates, environment, outer and inner shapes, colors, natural forces, moments and influences from the astrological sky.

-At the time of choosing the area for the construction, it's better to find zones surrounded by quiet forms, cleared out in the front, and avoiding sources of magnetic disturbances such as electric towers, bus stations, railways, beams, pipelines or high-tension wires.
+At the time of choosing an area for a building, it's better to find zones surrounded by quiet forms, cleared out at the front, and avoid sources of magnetic disturbances such as electric towers, bus stations, railways, beams, pipelines or high-tension wires.
 It's also recommended to stay away from negative energies such as garbage lamps, cemeteries, landfills and hospitals, as well as from crossed or no-way-out roads.
 Sharp objects or sharp-end shapes are not recommended either, and circular or irregular forms make it hard to find balance, so U-shaped forms are only accepted if included inside of wide dimensions.
 Water courses, winds directions and light must be considered for each room.

-The entrance is the area allowing the greater amount of yang energy, the brigther or more active zone, magnetically oriented for attracting vital energy.
+The entrance is the area that allows the greater amount of yang energy, the brigther or more active zone, magnetically oriented to attract vital energy.
 And it should have a proper slope leading outdoors.
 It should also take the energy towards a wide inner space, so it can be easily distributed to other areas.
 The entrance is not necessarily the front door but the place where chi finds greater openness and lack of obstacles, for instance the most important windows, or a balcony facing a wide or cleared out area.
-It's the zone related to wealth and progress, whereas the most private areas where the energy tends to flow and remain, are set to 180° from the entrance.
+It's the zone related to wealth and progress, whereas the most private rooms where the energy tends to flow and remain, are set to 180° from the entrance.
 The central zone is the heart of the construction, and should be cleared out either.

 index